signalfx/signalfx-python-tracing/signalfx_tracing/libraries/redis_/README.md

 - [opentracing-contrib/python-redis](https://github.com/opentracing-contrib/python-redis)
 - [Official Site](https://redis.io/)

-The SignalFx Auto-instrumenter configures the OpenTracing Redis-Py instrumentation for your 2.10+ `StrictRedis` client commands.
+The SignalFx Auto-instrumentor configures the OpenTracing Redis-Py instrumentation for your 2.10+ `StrictRedis` client commands.
 You can enable instrumentation within your client, pipeline, and PubSub commands by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `StrictRedis` object.
 To configure tracing, a tunable is provided via `redis_config` to establish the desired tracer: